 Salespeople who don’t work for the low-cost provider in their arena often struggle with losing deals based on price.
 Prospects are only human, and no one likes to pay more when they could pay less.
+That's why pricing in sales is one of the biggest barriers to purchase and a roadblock for many reps.

 While there are certainly steps you can take to win against a low-cost provider, you’ll never come out on top with a poor product.
-If your product is only marginally better than your competitor’s but costs significantly more, you’re going to lose deals.
+If your product is only marginally better than your competitor’s — but costs significantly more — you’re going to lose deals.
 It’s just that simple.

 How to Sell Expensive Products